voxpupuli/puppet-openvmtools/README.markdown

 ## Development

-Please see [Vox Populi Documentation](https://voxpupuli.org/docs/) for information on how to contribute.
+Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for information on how to contribute.

 Copyright (C) 2017 Vox Pupuli <voxpupuli@groups.io>